-update_counter(Key, Increment, Orddict1) -> Orddict2
+update_counter(Key, Increment, Orddict1) -> Orddict2 '''

+'''

 Types:

-Key = term()
+Orddict1 = Orddict2 = orddict(Key, Value)

 Increment = number()

-Orddict1 = Orddict2 = orddict()

 '''

 Add Increment to the value associated with Key and store this value.
 If Key is not present in the dictionary then Increment will be stored as the first value.